-So, if you are planning to trek this time, you will encounter fewer crowds, quieter trial and more time with nature.
+So, if you are planning to trek this time, you will encounter fewer crowds, quieter trails, and more time with nature.
 Also, you don’t have to stand in queues for meals and lodges like in the main seasons.

 Sunny days and the stable weather with deep blue skies offer the clearest views for the trekkers.
-During early September trek, you may see little rain or snow.
+During the early September trek, you may see little rain or snow.
 It is possible that rain stops earlier too.
-If so, the stable and clear weather offers you spectacular views.
+If so, stable and clear weather offers you spectacular views.